 On April 25, Currumbin RSL will commemorate 100 years since the fateful day when many Australian and New Zealand soldiers lost their lives on the shores of Gallipoli.
 This day is recognised for its historical significance and also the part it played in shaping a new nation.

 Through this website and activities, Currumbin Palm Beach RSL Sub Branch and Memorial Club aim to provide the opportunity for remembrance, reconciliation, community spirit and education.

 To directly support our Veterans, Currumbin RSL established the Currumbin Palm Beach Veterans Support Centre.
 We also have close association with contemporary Veteran charities such as Soldier On – helping our wounded soldiers and Cam’s Cause.
 Soldier On focuses its support on contemporary Veterans.

-In 2018 we encourage you to run, walk or push a stroller individually or as part of a group for the ANZAC Fundraiser Mateship Run.
-All profits from this event go towards helping young Veterans through their recovery of trauma resulted from war.
+In 2018 we encourage you to run, walk or push a stroller individually or as part of a group for the Mateship Run.
+This event will be run in the later part of 2018 and all profits from this event go towards helping young Veterans through their recovery of trauma resulted from war.

 Currumbin RSL is located along Currumbin Creek on the Gold Coast.
 It strives to be ‘The Best Little Club in the World’ and over the years has won several Clubs Queensland awards such as Best Club Gold Coast, Best Community Contribution and Best Dining.
 The Club has over 23,000 members, employ’s 165 staff and with all of our suppliers has a direct impact on an additional 4,138 jobs.